-Fulvous has never been a common word, but you are much more likely to encounter it in texts from the 19th century than in texts from the decades since - unless, that is, you care about ducks.
-In that case, you might know about a kind of whistling duck called the fulvous tree duck, which is a brownish duck with long legs and a long neck that has an unusual world distribution.
+Fulvous has never been a common word.
+You are most likely to encounter it in texts from the 19th century—unless, that is, you care about ducks.
+In that case, you might know about a kind of whistling-duck called the fulvous tree duck, which is a brownish duck with long legs and a long neck and an unusual world distribution.
 It lives in isolated populations in North America, South America, India, and Africa—remarkably without geographic variation.
-But back to "fulvous": it shares a meaning with its direct ancestor, the Latin word fulvus, and "fulvus" itself is believed to possibly share an ancestor with "flavus," Latin for yellow.
+But back to fulvous: it shares a meaning with its direct ancestor, the Latin word fulvus, and fulvus itself is believed to possibly share an ancestor with flavus, Latin for "yellow."